Good Eats!

 Hell's Kitchen

 For really, really good Mexican food, stroll over to Hell’s Kitchen on 9th Avenue between 46th & 47th.
 Excellent food, excellent prices.
 You’ll never go back to Taco Bell.
+Well.
+Maybe.

 H&H Bagels